You are here

 Heart Disease, Stroke, and Diabetes Are Less Deadly

-- Deaths from heart disease have fallen by more than 60% since 1970, through research advances supported in large part by NIH.3
+- Deaths from heart disease fell 67.6% from 1969 to 2015, through research advances supported in part by NIH.14,15,16

-- Since 1950, the stroke mortality rate has decreased by 79%4 due in part to NIH-funded research on treatments and prevention.
+- Since 1969, the stroke mortality rate has decreased by 71%,18 due in part to NIH-funded research on treatments and prevention.

-- NIH’s Diabetes Prevention Program has shown that lifestyle changes, such as diet and physical activity, can lower the risk of developing type 2 diabetes by 58% in adults at high risk for the disease.6
+- NIH’s Diabetes Prevention Program has shown that lifestyle changes, such as diet and physical activity, can lower the risk of developing type 2 diabetes by 58% in adults at high risk for the disease.23

 Advances in Preventing and Treating Cancer

-- The death rate for cancer decreased by 22% from 1991 to 2011.
-Overall cancer death rates have been dropping more than 1% per year for the past 15 years.
-The American Cancer Society estimates that 1.5 million cancer deaths were averted in 2015 (1 million in men and 447,000 in women) by improvements in cancer treatment, detection, and prevention.25
+- The death rate for all cancers combined has been declining since the early 1990s for adults and since the 1970s for children.24Overall cancer death rates have dropped by nearly 26% in total from 1991—2015 The American Cancer Society estimates that 2.4 million cancer deaths were averted from 1991—2015 (nearly 1.6 million in men and nearly 740,000 in women) by improvements in cancer treatment, detection, and prevention.25

 - Treatments can suppress the virus to undetectable levels.

-- Death rates have dropped more than 50% between 1987 and 2010.13
+- Death rates have dropped more than 80% between 1990 and 2014.33

-Understanding Drug Abuse and Addiction in Adolescents
+Understanding Drug Abuse and Addiction

 - In the last three decades, scientists funded by NIH have discovered much about the risks and mechanisms that lead to drug abuse and addiction in adolescents.
 This has informed new approaches to prevention.